Officers disciplined in arrest of NBA's Sterling Brown, police chief says

-(CNN)Milwaukee police on Wednesday released body camera video of the arrest and tasing of Milwaukee Bucks rookie Sterling Brown as the department's chief apologized for the incident.
+(CNN)Milwaukee police on Wednesday released body camera video of the arrest and tasing of Sterling Brown as the department's chief apologized for the incident.

 Members of the force were disciplined, Chief Alfonso Morales said at a news conference.